Skip to Content

 Embroidery Thread Chart

-I made this table to sum up all of the information about the different types of embroidery threads.
+This table to sums up all of the information about the different types of embroidery threads.

 TypeFiberTexture/qualities# PliesDivisible?Uses